Every year, newspapers and magazines review “beach reads” - great paperbacks to take with you on summer vacation.

 Driving Over Lemons - An Optimist in Andalucia by Chris Stewart.
 "An idyllic life in a remote, sunny part of Europe is a fantasy normally punctured by harsh realities, and abandoned.
 Chris is made of sterner stuff.
 Driving Over Lemons is a wonderful account of his Andalucian adventure."

 Travels with my Aunt is a hilarious and thoughtful novel by Graham Greene.
-Henry's aunt Augusta persuades the retired bank manager to travel with her to Istanbul and Paraguay.
+Henry's aunt Augusta persuades retired bank manager Henry to travel with her to Istanbul and Paraguay.
 Discover this classic now!
+Read our full review here.

 A Travel Checklist for the Most Important Things You Need to Know Before Traveling Domestically or Abroad - Former Californians Keith and Tina Paul say they were “born with wanderlust in our veins.”
 Now retired in the Andean World Heritage city of Cuenca, Ecuador, they travel five to six months of the year.